fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

     <https://towardsdatascience.com/solving-a-data-science-challenge-the-visual-way-355cfabcb1c5>

-4. Complete five challenges across any one of the sites in the *Python practice* section of this chapter.
+4. Complete five challenges across any one of the sites in the *Python practice* section of this lab.
 For example, you can try the following challenges:

     a\) *Finding two numbers that add to a specific sum exactly*: